mkultraware/SEEKER/README.md

 # GPU Price Sniper

 Automated tool for tracking GPU prices (RTX 5090, 5080, 4090) across major Swedish retailers like Webhallen, Inet, Komplett, and NetOnNet.
-This tool was made for the authors learning purposes.

 ## Features